cpenc/Extract-Merge-Subset-Substitute-Label-Data-sets-Then-Calculate-Means-and-Write-Codebook/CodeBook.md

 The following content explains each variable of FinalTidyDataSet.txt and their units

 All the variable names from number [3] to number [88] are almost self explanatory.
 But to make it more clear, here is a meaning of all the common terms used in these variable names:
-  * time_domain_signals: So during the experiment, all the 128 measurements were taking in fixed-width sliding windows of 2.56 sec and 50% overlap.
+  * time_domain_signals: So during the experiment, all the 128 measurements were taken in fixed-width sliding windows of 2.56 sec and 50% overlap.
 This is the time domain of those measurements
-  * frequency_domain_signals: So during the experiment, all the 128 measurements were taking in fixed-width sliding windows of 2.56 sec and 50% overlap.
+  * frequency_domain_signals: So during the experiment, all the 128 measurements were taken in fixed-width sliding windows of 2.56 sec and 50% overlap.
 This is the frequency domain of those measurements
-  * angle: This is the change in angle of the device due to rotatory motion
+  * angle: This is the change in angle of the device (smartphone, Samsung Galaxy S II, on the waist) due to rotatory motion
-  * body: This is the acceleration due to body motion.
+  * body: This is the acceleration of the device due to body motion.
-  * gravity: This is the acceleration due to the gravity.
+  * gravity: This is the acceleration of the device due to the gravity.
-  * jerk: This is the acceleration due to some jerk or jerky motion
+  * jerk: This is the acceleration of the device due to some jerk or jerky motion
   * accelerometer: this is the recording on accelerometer
   * gyroscope: This is the recording on gyroscope
   * magnitude: This is the extent of particular measurements (one of 561) caused by base variables (the 128 measurements)